torvalds/linux/Documentation/fb/matroxfb.rst

 What is matroxfb?
 =================

 ..
 [This file is cloned from VesaFB.
-Thanks go to Gerd Knorr]
+Thanks go to Gerd Kanalrr]

 This is a driver for a graphic framebuffer for Matrox devices on